 We actually got into port a little early, so we would have made it to Cahuita by 8:45 if we had been able to book the morning tour.
 (But I know that if I had the morning tour tickets, something would have happened and we’d be

 The port is inside a fenced-off area, and there were tons of taxi and tour vendors calling out to the passengers who were disembarking.
-I made arrangements with one of the taxi reps, letting her know that it would be two of us, and we wanted a round-trip for the three-hour tour in a couple of hours.
+I made arrangements with one of the taxi reps, letting her know that it would be two of us, and that we wanted a round-trip for the three-hour tour in a couple of hours.
 She told us it would be $25, which I thought was extremely reasonable.

 We headed across the street to find a quick lunch before we had to leave.
 Luckily, we spotted a few cafés and very casual restaurants directly across from the port.
 We were able to get free WiFi with our meals, so we could check in with the pet sitter (all was well).

 After our snack, and after saying goodbye to Mr. SBC as he headed off on his banana train tour, we returned to our taxi lady, and she led us over to our car and driver.
 There was a bit of confusion, as the $25 fare was now $50.
 Apparently, she had meant per person?
 Regardless, it was still much less than a taxi driver in the US would charge for four hours of their time.

 Getting to Cahuita to see baby sloths and an unexpected stop!

 Our taxi driver was a super-friendly local guy, and his English was excellent.
-He chatted with us the whole way, pointing out the sights as we drove along the shore towards Cahuita.
+He chatted with us the whole way, pointing out the sights as we drove along the shore toward Cahuita.
 About halfway through our journey, we approached a car that had pulled off to the side of the road.
 There were a few people standing next to the car, looking up at the trees and pointing.

 “Hold on,” he said.
 “We need to stop.
 We have plenty of time, so don’t worry.”